 Allulose\ is a low-calorie sweetening ingredient that exists in nature and offers the taste and texture of sugar without all the calories.
 Allulose can be found in certain fruits and foods including figs, raisins, molasses, and maple syrup and it can be made from several sources of carbohydrates.
 Allulose is 70 percent as sweet as sugar and can replace sucrose (table sugar) or high-fructose corn syrup (HFCS) to reduce calories.
 Because allulose is less sweet than sucrose and cannot be used as a 1:1 replacement, it will likely be used in combination with other sweetening ingredients, such as low-calorie sweeteners or caloric bulk sweeteners.
-Allulose offers unique benefits for calorie reduction:
+Allulose offers unique benefits:

-- Very low in calories because it is not metabolized - Does not raise blood glucose or insulin levels in healthy individuals or when consumed by people with type-2 diabetes17-19 - Modestly reduces postprandial glycemic response in people with type 2 diabetes when consumed in combination with glucose - Has the functionality of sugar, including caramelization and browning; adding bulk and texture to products; and depressing freezing point in frozen products - Ideal for use in a variety of foods and beverages, including yogurt, ice cream, and baked products\ - Blends well with other sweeteners for calorie reduction
+- Very low in calories because it is not metabolized - Does not raise blood glucose or insulin levels in healthy individuals or when consumed by people with type 2 diabetes17-19 - Modestly reduces postprandial glycemic response in people with type 2 diabetes, prediabetes, and with healthy blood glucose when consumed in combination with other carbohydrates20-22 - Digestively tolerated in healthy adults at 30 grams per day - Has non-cariogenic properties - Has the functionality of sugar, including caramelization and browning; adding bulk and texture to products; and depressing freezing point in frozen products - Ideal for use in a variety of foods and beverages, including yogurt, ice cream, and baked products\ - Blends well with other sweeteners for calorie reduction